Samolo-92/Site_perso/index.md

-layout :
+layout : default
 title: Accueil

-# Bienvenue sur mon site Jekyll
+# Welcome to my blog

-Welcome to my blog.
  Here, I share my workout routine, tips, experiences, and progress.
 My goal is to stay motivated, improve every day, and encourage others who want to incorporate fitness into their lives.
 I hope my posts can inspire you to stay active and achieve your own goals.

 ![Ma routine d'entraînement](283842-P6RT1M-300.jpg)